floetenbaer/ionic5-captcha/README.md

-# Arithmetic Captcha Component For Ionic 3
+# Arithmetic Captcha Component For Ionic 5

 This is an Ionic Angular component that ask arithmetic equation to user and check its result.
+This Version for Ionic 5 is based on oguzakpinar/ionic-captcha.

 ### For Download
-`npm install ionic-captcha`
+`npm install ionic5-captcha`

 ## Usage